What you have to know about Consul and how to beat the outage problem

 auto leave quorum on shutdown, or you count on your self manually managing peers left

-with leave
+with leave or force-leave.

 If you allow consul to publish leaving event on a node shutdown and then pushes whole cluster to restart you will end up fully broken cluster with no quorum at all.